 SCC offers National Life Insurance Awareness Month reminders

-If you already have life insurance, review it regularly and update your policy and beneficiaries so that your coverage keeps pace with your changing situation.
-Life events such as a birth, divorce, remarriage, a new mortgage or new job may trigger a need to update your life insurance policy.
+White encourages Virginians who already have life insurance to review their policies regularly and update their policies and beneficiaries so their coverage keeps pace with their changing circumstances.
+Life events such as a birth, divorce, remarriage, or other changes affecting your finances (such as a new mortgage or a new job) may trigger a need to update your life insurance policy.

-When determining whether to purchase life insurance, consider your existing resources.
-Does your spouse work?
-Do you have any sources of income other than salary?
-Do you have life insurance through your job?
-Consider the financial obligations that may fall to family members if you die, such as a mortgage, business expenses, car loan or student loan.
-Also consider short- and long-term goals such as providing care for a loved one, your spouse’s retirement or your children’s education.
+Also consider the financial obligations that may fall upon family members if you die, such as a mortgage, business expenses, medical expenses, car loans or student loans.
+Also consider short-term and long-term goals such as your spouse’s retirement, providing care for a loved one or your children’s education.

-Understand the types of life insurance available – term life or permanent – and how benefits are paid if something happens to you.
+White encourages Virginians to understand the types of life insurance available – term life or permanent – and how benefits are paid when you die.
 Term life insurance offers death benefit protection for a specific period of time.
 Benefits are paid only if the policyholder dies within the policy term.
-Term policies generally have lower premiums, but premiums may increase as you age or at the end of a specific “term.”
-Term policies do not build cash value, but some permanent life insurance policies such as whole life, adjustable/universal life or variable life insurance do.
+Term policies typically have lower premiums, but premiums may increase as you age or at the end of a specific “term.”
+Term policies do not build cash value, but some permanent life insurance policies such as whole life, adjustable/universal life or variable life insurance do build cash value over time.
 Permanent policies cover the insured for their entire life as long as premiums are paid when due.

 Life insurance can do more than protect your spouse and dependents after your death.
-Some policies contain benefits that you can use during your lifetime.
-For example, a policyholder might be able to use the cash value accumulated in a permanent life insurance policy to pay for education, retirement or emergencies.
+Some policies contain benefits that are usable during your lifetime.
+For example, a policyholder might be able to use the cash value accumulated in a permanent life insurance policy to pay expenses for education, retirement or emergencies.

-What you pay for coverage (premiums) depends largely on the type of policy you choose, your health status, age, gender, occupation, family health history and lifestyle.
-Factors that may affect whether you can obtain coverage and the premium you are required to pay, include: pre-existing and/or chronic health problems such as diabetes, heart disease or cancer; poor health habits such as smoking and excessive drinking; your driving record, and whether you engage in dangerous or risky activities such as rock climbing, motorcycle riding, sky diving, horseback riding or skiing.
+What you pay for life insurance depends largely on the type of policy chosen, your health status, age, gender, occupation, family health history and lifestyle.
+The following factors may impact your ability to obtain life insurance coverage or the premium you must pay: pre-existing conditions and chronic health problems such as diabetes, heart disease or cancer; poor health habits such as smoking or drinking; your driving record, and whether you engage in activities considered risky by the insurer such as rock climbing, motorcycle riding, sky diving, horseback riding or skiing.

-The Bureau encourages Virginians to compare premiums, coverage and claims service when considering life insurance options.
-Contact the Bureau of Insurance in Richmond at 804-371-9741 or toll-free at 1-877-310-6560 to make sure the company or individual offering the coverage is licensed and in good standing.
-You may also visit the Bureau’s website at https://www.scc.virginia.gov/boi/pubs/lifeguide.pdf for a free copy of the Virginia Life Insurance Consumer Guide.
+Compare premiums, coverage and claims service when considering life insurance options.
+Contact the Bureau of Insurance in Richmond at 804-371-9741 or toll-free at 1-877-310-6560 for questions or to make sure the company or individual offering the coverage is licensed and in good standing.
+The Bureau offers a free Virginia Life Insurance Consumer Guide with answers to many life insurance questions on its website at scc.virginia.gov/pages/Tips,-Guides-Publications.